tjtrebat/algorithms/README.md

 algorithms
 ==========

-Implementation of the pseudocode presented in, "Introduction to Algorithms" by Thomas H. Cormen.
+Implementation of various algorithms and the pseudocode in "Introduction to Algorithms" by Thomas H. Cormen.